Colombia

 AT A GLANCE

-Despite this scope of use, as at August 2025, there is no national legislation that expressly regulates the use of AI in criminal proceedings or court proceedings more generally.
-However, in December 2024, the Superior Council of the Judiciary (Consejo Superior de la Judicatura) adopted Guidelines for the Responsible and Safe Use of Generative Al in the Judicial Branch.
-This made Colombia the first country to implement the UNESCO Draft Guidelines for the Use of AI Systems in Courts and Tribunals.
+Despite this scope of use, as at March 2026, there is no national legislation that expressly regulates the use of AI in criminal proceedings or court proceedings more generally.
+However, in December 2024, the Superior Council of the Judiciary (Consejo Superior de la Judicatura) adopted Guidelines for the Responsible and Safe Use of Generative Artificial Intelligence in the Judicial Branch, which apply to AI systems generally, including but not limited to generative AI This made Colombia the first country to implement the UNESCO Guidelines for the Use of AI Systems in Courts and Tribunals.
 The Guidelines establish a general framework for generative AI use within the judiciary, emphasising that AI must not replace human reasoning and that explainability must be ensured.
 AI-generated outcomes must be verified and their use must be disclosed and documented with a detailed record.
-The Guidelines followed the August 2024 ruling of Colombia’s Constitutional Court, which approved the use of ChatGPT by a judge on the basis that it did not replace judicial decision-making.
+The Guidelines followed the August 2024 ruling of Colombia’s Constitutional Court, which did not hold unconstitutional the use of ChatGPT by a judge on the basis that it did not replace judicial decision-making.

 USE